isomerpages/moe-victoriajc/pages/DSA 2025 Application Page.md

 </ul>
 <p><em>You should get these documents and a digital passport-sized photograph of yourself ready before you start the online application.</em>
 </p>
-<p><em>*We understand that some secondary schools may not have released the Sec 4 Weighted Assessment results at the time of your application.
-Affected applicants may submit their DSA application by 30 June 2024 without this set of results.
+<p><em><sup>*We understand that some secondary schools may not have released the Sec 4 Weighted Assessment results at the time of your application.
+Affected applicants may submit their DSA application by 6 July 2025 without this set of results.
 Once you receive the Weighted Assessment results, you may email the results to the teacher-in-charge of your chosen talent area.
-For Sec 5NA students who are applying, you can attach your Sec 4NA results and any Sec 5NA WA results you might have.</em>
+For Sec 5NA students who are applying, you can attach your Sec 4NA results and any Sec 5NA WA results you might have.</sup></em>
 </p>
 <p>Successful applicants may be asked to show proof of originals of the above
 records during the offer phase.</p>